 Substitutions

-- Dairy Free - substitute the regular milk for almond milk at a 1:1 ratio and use ¼ cup vegetable oil instead of butter.
+- Dairy Free - substitute the regular milk for almond milk at a 1:1 ratio and use ¼ cup plant based butter instead of butter.

-- Gluten Free - substitute 1 ½ cups almond flour for the all purpose flour for a gluten free version
+- Gluten Free - substitute 1 ½ cups all-purpose gluten free flour for the all purpose flour for a gluten free version

 Variations